What is AB Testing? How does split testing work? Who should run AB tests? Discover the Conversion Scientists’ secrets to

 AB testing, also referred to as “split”, A/B test or “ABn” testing, is the process of testing multiple variations of a web page in order to identify higher-performing variations and improve the page’s conversion rate.

 As the web has become increasingly competitive and traffic has become increasingly expensive, the rate at which online businesses are able to convert incoming visitors to customers has become more and more important.

 In fact, it has led to an entirely new industry, called Conversion Rate Optimization (CRO), and the centerpiece of this new CRO industry is AB testing.

 More than any other thing a business can do, AB testing reveals what will increase online revenue and by how much.
-This is why we recommend it.
+This is why it’s a crucial tool for today’s online business.

 An A/B test is an experiment in which a web page (Page A) is compared against a new variation of that page (Page B) by alternately displaying both versions to a live audience.